dburl/openStockMachines/README.md

 <i class="icon-file"></i> **Direction:** Remittance Game - find currency exchange strategy for expats.

 Synopsis: There are more than 50 mln expats worldwide these days.
-Many of ask the next type of question:
+But almost everyone asks the next questions:

  - I am paid in a currency different from one in my homeland.
 I will come back home after few years abroad, when should I exchange money?
  - My pension fond is in a country where I don't live anymore - is it risky?
  - I still have some savings at home.
 Should I transfer all now if I am not planning to return to my homeland?

-How to answer on this question without losing your money... we will know soon...
+How to answer on this question without losing your money... in the world of Brexit, modern central banks' QE policies .... we will know soon...

 ### <i class="icon-upload"></i> Publications
 The results of each research **direction** end up here.